 Recommended search terms: horror, humor, mafia, paranormal, psychological suspense, SF, street gangs, short story

-Also available as an ebook at all ebook retailers, including Amazon, Apple, Smashwords, Barnes & Noble, and Kobo.
+Available as an ebook at all ebook retailers via this Universal Link or at Amazon.
 (Note: Due to Smashwords’ antiquated distribution system, the version available for sale through that company lists only Harvey Stanbrough as the author.
 However, the contents are exactly the same except for an explanatory note in the About the Author section.)